How does this medication work? What will it do for me?

-Medical conditions: If you have convulsions or a history of seizures, a medical condition called myasthenia gravis, or if you have a condition where you cannot metabolize glucose, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Neuromuscular disorders: Norfloxacin may cause increased muscle weakness for people with myasthenia gravis (an autoimmune disorder that causes muscle weakness).
+If you have myasthenia gravis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Sunburn: People who take norfloxacin are more likely to suffer from sunburn.
 Avoid exposure to excessive sunlight, including sunlamps and tanning beds, and use sunblock with minimum SPF 15.
 Stop taking the medication if sun sensitivity occurs.